chokyzhou/209AS-5-Fishes/chessWorld/README.md

 The program can be easily run by using command above.
 Additional input methods are listed below:

-Search Method: DFS, BFS, Astar, rrt
+Search Method: dfs, bfs, a*, rrt

 Initial State: Tuple